 We depend heavily on the capacity, reliability and security of our electronic delivery systems and its components, including our data centers, and the Internet.
 Heavy use of our electronic delivery systems and other factors such as loss of service from third parties, operational failures, sabotage, break-ins and similar disruptions from unauthorized tampering or hacking, human error, natural disasters, power loss or computer viruses could cause our systems to operate slowly or interrupt their availability for periods of time.
 We have experienced and may experience again in the future denial-of-service attacks.
 While we have been able to defend our systems against such attacks in the past, there is no assurance that we will be able to do so successfully in the future.
-Our ability to effectively use the Internet may also be impaired due to infrastructure failures, service outages at thirdparty Internet providers or increased government regulation.
+Our ability to effectively use the Internet may also be impaired due to infrastructure failures, service outages at third-party Internet providers or increased government regulation.
 If disruptions, failures or slowdowns of our electronic delivery systems or the Internet occur, our reputation and our ability to distribute our products effectively and to serve our clients, including those clients for whom we provide managed services, may be materially and adversely affected.
 For example, during fiscal 2012 we migrated certain of our applications and infrastructure to new data centers.
 As a result of this migration, we experienced some unanticipated interruption and delay with respect to the performance and delivery of certain of our products.
 While such issues have not resulted in a material adverse effect on our business or results of operations, there is no assurance that they or future migrations will not have such effect in the future.
 As a result of such issues, we could be required to provide service credits, and experience cancellations and reduced demand for our products and services, resulting in decreased revenues.
-We may also experience increased cancellations and operating expenses to defend against and protect ourselves from such disruptions and attacks, which may have a material adverse effect on our financial condition or results of operations.
+We may also experience increased cancellations and operating expenses to defend against and protect ourselves from such disrup